zhangbozhb/ChameleonSwift/README.md

 ``` swift
     ThemeServiceConfig.instance.initThemeData(data: ThemeStyle.Day)
 ```
-* Note: if you not initThemeData, arg now in ch_switchTheme:pre or ch_switchThemeBlock may nil
+* Note: if you not initThemeData, arg now in ch_switchTheme:pre or ch_switchBlock may nil

 **3** Switch Theme
 * Switch whole application theme